Halt and Catch Fire (TV series): Conception

+Development

 Cantwell and Rogers finished the draft of their pilot in the summer of 2011.
-Their agents liked the script, but were not optimistic about selling it.
-They sent it to several television networks, leading to meetings with HBO and Showtime.
-In late October, the writers met with AMC.
-By that point, Cantwell had been out of work for five months and was quickly diminishing his savings.
+Their agents liked the script but were not optimistic about selling it.
+After a few unproductive meetings, Cantwell and Rogers turned their attention to writing film scripts; one of them called The Knoll, about the assassination of John F. Kennedy, appeared on the Black List of popular unproduced screenplays.
+At the end of that summer, Cantwell and Rogers asked their agent again to shop the Halt and Catch Fire pilot to television networks, leading to meetings with HBO and Showtime that were mostly introductory in nature.
+In late October, they met with AMC, by which point Cantwell had been out of work for five months and was quickly diminishing his savings.
 He and Rogers were surprised to find that the AMC executives had a copy of their script at the meeting.
-One of the executives, Ben Davis, said: "We were really interested in trying to tap into that world—into the spirit of innovation, and the tech world specifically.
+One of them, Ben Davis, said: "We were really interested in trying to tap into that world—into the spirit of innovation, and the tech world specifically.
 I loved the idea that it took place in Dallas and that I didn't hear Steve Jobs' or Bill Gates' name.
 It approached it from the backdoor instead of straight ahead."
-After a second meeting with Cantwell and Rogers on December 5, AMC optioned the script the following day.
-In March 2012, Cantwell learned that AMC would not make a decision about Halt and Catch Fire until autumn; the news coincided with the depletion of his and his wife's savings.
-On October 23, Cantwell and Rogers pitched the network on how they envisioned Halt and Catch Fire as a potential series.
+After a second meeting with Cantwell and Rogers on December 5, 2011, AMC optioned the script the following day.

+To continue to develop the project, AMC brought in Gran Via Productions' Mark Johnson and Melissa Bernstein, who were producing the network's hit drama series Breaking Bad at the time.
+They helped Cantwell and Rogers refine the pilot and create a 20-page pitch document, which Rogers said they worked on "day and night".
+The creators called Johnson and Bernstein their "advocates... with the network".
+In March 2012, Cantwell learned that AMC would not make a decision about the project until autumn; by that point, he and his wife had depleted their savings.
+In April, Cantwell and Rogers presented Halt and Catch Fire at AMC's annual pilot script showcase, dubbed the "Bake-Off"; network executives opted to keep the project in consideration.
+On October 23, 2012, Cantwell and Rogers pitched the network on how they envisioned Halt and Catch Fire as a potential series.
 The network ordered a pilot the following month.
 The project was Cantwell's and Rogers's first jobs in the television industry.
 Cantwell said, "The first writers' room we walked into was our own."
-The network announced a series order of 10 episodes in July 2013.
+In July 2013, the network announced a series order of 10 episodes.